Reading & Libraries

 From children's books and bestselling thrillers to poetry collections, romantic stories and Sci-Fi gems.
 Find out all about the best-loved titles read by our staff during 2020.

-FEATURES 10/2020
+Features 10/2020

 Autumn Reading

-FEATURES 10/2020
+Features 10/2020

 Dia de Muertos

-In this article, Libraries and Culture team member Michelle Osorio shares her insight into Mexican culture's very different attitude to death and how it permeates into literature...
+Inspire's Michelle Osorio shares her insight into Mexican culture's very different attitude to death and how it permeates into literature...

-INTERVIEWS 10/2020
+Interviews 10/2020

 Inspire <VIRTUAL> Poetry Festival Book Talk Special

-AGM - Poem: LET US DREAM
+AGM - Poem: Let us Dream

 A poetical celebration of our libraries by Panya Banjoko.

-RECOMMENDATIONS 10/2020
+Recommendations 10/2020

 Your Next Good Read: Autumn